Ready to shape the future of graduate careers?

 • Marine Technology

-To become a software engineer you can take part in an apprenticeship, college course, or a degree.
-Software engineering is a broad topic, but universities including Bradford College offer a 3-year software engineering course.
-If a degree isn’t your thing, UCAS has compiled a list of software engineering apprenticeships that require 5 GCSEs (grade C/4 and above) and an A-Level in a science or technology subject, or an Extended BTEC National Diploma in engineering or computer science.
+To become a software engineer you can complete an apprenticeship, a college course or a degree.
+Software engineering is a broad topic, but a number of UK universities offer a three-year Software Engineering course.
+If a degree isn’t your thing, Best Apprenticeships has compiled a list of software engineering apprenticeships at a variety of media, aerospace and consultancy companies.

 Environmental engineers design technologies and eco-conscious systems to prevent and control environmental risks that could have a major environmental impact.
 As concern about the impact of advanced modern life on our planet increases, environmental engineers play an important role in maintaining the sustainability of life on Earth.

-Environmental engineers use the principles of engineering, biology and chemistry to produce effective solutions for manufacturing, agriculture and construction and work to improve public health, water disposal systems, recycling and air pollution.
-For this, you must have the ability to analyse scientific data, meet project deadlines, and interpret reports written by others.
+Environmental engineers use the principles of engineering, biology and chemistry to produce effective solutions for manufacturing, agriculture and construction, and work to improve public health, water disposal systems, recycling and air pollution.
+For this, you must be able to analyse scientific data, meet project deadlines and interpret reports written by others.

 Read our article on an overview of engineering salaries if you wish to find out how much you could potentially earn from working in this sector.